tap-turner

 You may love a refreshing shower or the pain-relieving benefits of a warm bath, but whichever is your preferred method of washing, there is a more permanent solution to make it accessible and safe.

 Walk-in showers or wet rooms come with supportive features such as fold-away seats, built-in grab rails, easy temperature control systems and non-trip shower trays.
-This low or no-threshold tray makes getting in and out of the shower much safer and easier.
+This low and no-threshold tray makes getting in and out of the shower much safer and easier.
 These options are growing in popularity because they are very accommodating for the different sizes of bathrooms you find, whether they be very small or large, since they can be completely fitted to the space.

 Walk-in baths are specifically designed to make the bathing experience much better for people with disabilities or low mobility.
 They offer an easy entry point with a low threshold as well as grab rails and seats for bathing.
 Walk-in baths often have non-slip flooring already in place to minimise the risk of slipping, making having a bath much more manageable and relaxing.
 Many designs are also very stylish which can add to the aesthetic of your bathroom rather than feel too clinical.